Categories

 Article Page

-Name this file story.html and save it on the top level of the site.
+Name this file as story.html and save it on the top level of the site.
 The article page must have at least five paragraphs of REAL text (no lorem ipsum), at least two headings, and two images.

 Visit magazine-style websites and see what kinds of features typically found on pages like this: